HolyTy/test/OCI_PrivateLB_EN.md

 ---
 ### Overview
 In the configuration of this guide, create 2-server(Node1 Node2 as below) cluster of mirror disk type.
-If a failure has occurred, the data on block storage is taken over to the other server.
+And the date on block storage synchronize between nodes.
 And active and standby servers of the cluster are swiched by controlling the Oracle Cloud Infrastructure load balancer from EXPRESSCLUSTER.
-Client Applications can use public IP address to access instance in the virtual cloud network.
+Client Applications will be accessible instance in the virtual cloud network if you specify Load balancer IP address.
-if your environment use private IP address, it becomes possible to communicate from Node1 to Node2 and this network use data transfer.

 ### Software versions
 - In the case of Linux